History of the Los Angeles Dodgers: The Alston years

-In the meantime, the Dodgers played their home games from 1958 to 1961 at the Los Angeles Memorial Coliseum, a gargantuan football and track-and-field stadium that had been built in 1923, and then expanded to host the 1932 Summer Olympics.
+During stadium construction, the Dodgers played their home games from 1958 to 1961 at the Los Angeles Memorial Coliseum, a combination football and track-and-field stadium that had been built in 1923, and then expanded to host the 1932 Summer Olympics.
 The Coliseum's dimensions were not optimal for baseball, and the best way to fit a baseball diamond into the oval-shaped stadium was to lay the third-base line parallel to the short axis of the oval, and the first-base parallel to the long axis.
-This resulted in a left-field fence that was only about 250 ft from home plate.
+This resulted in a left-field fence that was only 250 ft from home plate.
 A 40 ft high screen was erected to prevent home runs from becoming too trivial to hit.
 Still, the 1958 season saw 182 home runs hit to left field in the home games, whereas just three were hit to center field, and only eight to right field.
-The Dodgers outfielder Wally Moon, newly acquired for the 1959 season, became adept at launching lazy fly balls over or onto the screen, which became known as "Moon shots".
-He led the National League with triples in 1959.
+The Dodgers outfielder Wally Moon, newly acquired for the 1959 season, was known for launching lazy fly balls over or onto the screen, which earned the moniker "Moon shots", contributing to his National League triples lead in 1959.

 In 1959, the season ended in a tie between the Dodgers and the Milwaukee Braves.
 The Dodgers won the tie-breaking playoff.
-1959 also saw a team other than the Yankees win the A.L. pennant, one of only two such years in the 16-year stretch from 1949 through 1964, and because of the Dodgers' move to Los Angeles, this resulted in the first World Series since 1948 to have no games in New York City.
-In a lively World Series, the Dodgers defeated the "Go-Go" White Sox in six games, thoroughly cementing the bond between the baseball team and its new Southern California fans.
+1959 also saw a team other than the Yankees win the A.L. pennant, one of only two such years in the 16-year stretch from 1949 through 1964.
+As a result of the Dodgers' move to Los Angeles, this was the first World Series since 1948 to have no games in New York City.
+In an eventful World Series, the Dodgers defeated the "Go-Go" White Sox in six games, cementing the bond between the baseball team and its new Southern California fans.

 Commemorating their 50th year in Los Angeles, the Dodgers would play one more game in the Memorial Coliseum on March 29, 2008 – an exhibition game to benefit a cancer research charity.
-The crowd of 115,300, the largest in baseball history in any country, any league, saw the Dodgers lose to the Boston Red Sox by a score of 7–4.
-Due to intervening renovations, the Coliseum's left field corner was shortened to only 190 ft, calling for an even-taller left-field fence of 60 ft.
-Kevin Cash of the Red Sox and James Loney of the Dodgers did hit home runs over that fence, but there were unexpectedly few home runs in the game.
+The crowd size of 115,300, the most-attended game in baseball history, saw the Dodgers lose to the Boston Red Sox by a score of 7–4.
+Due to intervening renovations, the Coliseum's left field corner was shortened to only 190 ft, calling for a taller left-field fence of 60 ft.
+Kevin Cash of the Red Sox and James Loney of the Dodgers did hit home runs over that fence, but there were few total home runs in the game.